capa46/project/another-page.md

 **Results and analysis:**

 Gemini is not able to provide a proper answer.
 Thus, we give ChatGPT the same prompt.
 ChatGPT is able to provide a correct answer as it creates a triple.
-Nonetheless, it uses wrong IRIs - that is, Halm Peter Von's IRI and the IRI of the Istituto di Belle Arti.
+Nonetheless, it uses wrong IRIs - that is, the IRI of the stamp and the one of the Istituto di Belle Arti.

 <img src="https://github.com/capa46/project/assets/170355893/c7d03633-dcba-4dbc-a4d2-d84ae978b48c" width="1000" height="500">